Bizerk3d/CS-300/README.md

 # CS-300
-Coursework for CS-300 at SNHU
+Coursework for SNHU's CS-300: Data Structures and Algorithms

 What was the problem you were solving in the projects for this course?